Joe Dassin

 Nov 5, 1938 - New York City, New York, USA

+Dassin lived in New York City and Los Angeles until his father was placed on the Hollywood blacklist in 1950, at which time his family moved to Europe.
 Between the ages of ten and fifteen Dassin changed schools eleven times.
 He studied at, among other places, the International School of Geneva and the Institut Le Rosey in Switzerland, and finished his secondary education in Grenoble.
-Dassin moved back to the United States, where he attended the University of Michigan in Ann Arbor, Michigan from 1957 to 1963, winning an undergraduate Hopwood Award for fiction in 1958 and earning a Bachelor of Arts in 1961 and a Master of Arts in 1963, both in Anthropology.
+Dassin returned to the United States to attend the University of Michigan from 1957 to 1963, winning an undergraduate Hopwood Award for fiction in 1958 and earning a Bachelor of Arts in 1961 and a Master of Arts in 1963, both in Anthropology.

 Moving to France, Dassin worked as a technician for his father and appeared as an actor in supporting roles, among others in three movies directed by his father, including Topkapi (1964) in which he played the role of Josef.
+He met his future wife Maryse Massiéra in Paris in 1963.

-On 26 December 1964, Dassin signed with CBS Records, making him the first French-language singer to be signed with an American record label.
+On December 26, 1964, Dassin signed with CBS Records, making him the first French-language singer to be signed with an American record label.

 By the early 1970s, Dassin's songs were at the top of the charts in France, and he became immensely popular there.
 He recorded songs in German, Spanish, Italian, and Greek, as well as French and English.
 Amongst his most popular songs are "Les Champs-Élysées" (Originally "Waterloo Road") (1969), "Salut les amoureux" (originally "City of New Orleans") (1973), "L'Été indien" (1975), "Et si tu n'existais pas" (1975), and "À toi" (1976).

-Dassin married Maryse Massiéra in Paris on 18 January 1966.
-Their son Joshua was born two and a half months early on 12 September 1973, and died five days later.
-Overcome by grief, Joe became deeply depressed.
-Despite all their efforts, their marriage did not survive.
-In 1977, one year after their move to their newly built home in Feucherolles, just outside Paris, they divorced.
+Dassin married Maryse Massiéra in Paris on January 18, 1966.
+Their son Joshua was born two and a half months early on September 12, 1973, and died five days later.
+They divorced in 1977.
+On January 14, 1978, Dassin married Christine Delvaux in Cotignac, and they had two sons together.
+Christine died in December 1995.

 Credits